bpretto/prisma/README.md

 4. Create a database for the project;
 5. Create a .env file using the included .env.example as basis;
 6. Type "yarn dev" on the terminal and press enter;
+7. Use Insomnia or Postman to access the routes of the project.

 ## That's it!
 You may now test my project!